-This Technical Information Manual provides information on the IBM IntelliStation M Pro (Type 6898).
-This manual is intended for developers who want to provide hardware and software products to operate with their computer.
-It provides in-depth information on how the computer works.
+This Technical Information Manual provides information on IBM IntelliStation M Pro (Type 6889) computers.
+The manual provides in-depth information on how these computers work, and is intended for developers who want to provide hardware and software products to operate with these computers.
 Users of this publication should have an understanding of computer architecture and programming concepts.